-8.3 Study Monitoring
+8.4 Study Monitoring

 This study will not undergo traditional HPTN monitoring by PPD Research Associates.
-However, the study will be carefully reviewed by an HPTN SMC on a regular basis.
-The SMC will monitor the quality of the data transmitted from the DOHs of the intervention and non-intervention communities.
-The SMC will also monitor for evidence of HIV-testsite and HIV-care-site migration due to the availability of FIs for linkage-to-care and viral suppression at some sites.
+However, the study will be carefully reviewed by an HPTN SMC and/or external monitoring group on a regular basis.
+Study elements that will be monitored include data quality, achievement of milestones, and magnitude of utilization of study test and care sites, as well as migration of patients between test and care sites based on their randomization assignments.

-8.4 Protocol Compliance
+8.5 Protocol Compliance

 The study will be conducted in full compliance with the protocol.
 The protocol will not be amended without prior written approval by the Protocol Co-Chairs and NIAID Medical Officer.
-All protocol amendments must be submitted to and approved by the relevant IRB(s) and the Division of AIDS (DAIDS) Regulatory Compliance Center (RCC) prior to implementing the amendment.
+All protocol amendments must be submitted to and approved by the relevant IRB(s) prior to implementing the amendment.
+Upon receiving final IRB approval for all protocol amendments, including Letter of Amendments [LoAs] and full protocol amendments, sites should implement the amendment immediately.